toggl/track-extension/README.md

 ## Custom domains
 If you use a setup, where one of the supported services is on a custom domain you can define the custom domains in settings "Permissions" tab.

-This is only available on the Chrome Extension, for Firefox support, see issue [#718][101].
+This is currently only available on the Chrome Extension.
+For Firefox support, see issue [#718][101].

 ## Contributing
 Want to contribute?
 Great!
 Just fork the project, make your changes and open a [Pull Request][99]